fpedd/ees-pees/website/website.md

 To observe the environment of the robot we used different sensors:
 * A lidar sensor on top, similar to those used for autonomous cars, to detect obstacles in all directions.
 * A compass to determine the direction the robot is pointing at.
-* A gps module to determine the robots current position and speed.
+* A GPS module to determine the robots current position and speed.
 * A sensor to determine the current position of the steering axle.
 In the following picture only the lidar sensor on top is visible.

 ![robot](./images/robot_design_small.png)

 ### Environment design
 Our worlds are randomly generated based on a grid system.
 The robot and the target are both placed in the middle of a tile.
-Obstacles are boxes the same size as a tile and placed within ones.
-This allowes us to use the same worlds for our grid-based and continuous approaches.
+Obstacles are boxes with the same size as a tile.
+This allows us to use the same worlds for our grid-based and continuous approaches.
 It also assures that there is enough space between to obstacles for the robot to move through.
-This constitutes a simplification that was neccessary to use transfer learning from the *FakeGym* and therefore speed up the training process substantially.
+This constitutes a simplification that was necessary in order to use transfer learning from the *FakeGym* and therefore speed up the training process substantially.
 The backend can control both the world size and the number of obstacles.
 Additionally it is possible to use a constant seed to generate a specific world multiple times.
-However using the same environment for learning leads to the robot to merely memorize its surrounding and a path to the goal, instead of generalizing to be able to solve unknown situations aswell.
+However, using the same environment for learning leads to the robot to merely memorize its surrounding and a path to the goal, instead of generalizing.
+Generalizing is important, as it allows the robot to be able to solve unknown environments as well.

 ![environment](./images/environment1_small.png)